srizzo/JarReplaceRepack/README.txt

-Replaces files in a Jar with matching files on a subdirectory
+Replaces files in a jar with matching files on a subdirectory.

 Example:

 # Your jar with a config.properties file that'll be replace on each environment
 /tmp/MyJar.jar

+# Each sibling folder'll be treated as a profile, and its content used as replacement (matched by filename)
 /tmp/test/config.properties         # Test environment version
 /tmp/production/config.properties   # Production environment version

 Usage:

-Just throw the JarReplaceRepack.jar at the working dir and run it
+Just throw the JarReplaceRepack.jar at your working dir and run it

 /tmp$ java -jar JarReplaceRepack.jar